 Budget Development Process

-In the budget development process outlined below, Lane Community College follows Oregon Local Budget Law.
+Lane follows Oregon Local Budget Law, as outlined in the budget development process below.
 In addition to providing a financial plan for fiscal year revenues and expenses, Lane's Budget Document outlines programs and initiatives and implements controls on spending authority.
-The budget development process is designed to encourage citizen input and public opinion about College's programs and fiscal policies.
+The budget development process is designed to encourage citizen input and public opinion about the college's programs and fiscal policies.

 - Establish a Budget Committee

 The Budget Committee consists of the seven members of the Board of Education plus seven citizens at large.
 Each Board member appoints one citizen to the committee for a term of three years.
 Terms are staggered so that about one-third of the appointed terms end each year.